Presidency of Ulysses S. Grant: Board of Indian Commissioners

-Early on Grant met with tribal chiefs of the Choctaw, Creek, Cherokee, and Chickasaw nations who expressed interest to teach "wild" Natives outside their own settled districts farming skills.
+Early on, Grant met with tribal chiefs of the Choctaw, Creek, Cherokee, and Chickasaw nations who expressed interest in teaching "wild" Natives outside their own settled districts farming skills.
 Grant told the Native chiefs that American settlement would lead to inevitable conflict, but that the "march to civilization" would lead to pacification.
 On April 10, 1869, Congress created the Board of Indian Commissioners.
 Grant appointed volunteer members who were "eminent for their intelligence and philanthropy."
-The Grant Board was given extensive joint-power with Grant, Secretary of Interior Cox, and the Interior Department to supervise the Bureau of Indian Affairs and "civilize" Native Americans.
+The Grant Board was given extensive joint power with Grant, Secretary of the Interior Cox, and the Interior Department to supervise the Bureau of Indian Affairs and "civilize" Native Americans.
 No Natives were appointed to the committee, only European Americans.
 The commission monitored purchases and began to inspect Native agencies.
 It attributed much of the trouble in Native country to the encroachment of whites.
 The board approved of the destruction of Native culture.
 The Natives were to be instructed in Christianity, agriculture, representative government, and assimilated on reservations.

 Marias Massacre

-On January 23, 1870, the Peace Policy was tested when Major Edward M. Baker senselessly slaughtered 173 Piegan Indians, mostly women, and children, in the Marias Massacre.
+On January 23, 1870, the Peace Policy was tested when Major Edward M. Baker senselessly slaughtered 173 Piegan Indians, mostly women and children, in the Marias Massacre.
 Public outcry increased when General Sheridan defended Baker's actions.
-On July 15, 1870, Grant signed Congressional legislation that barred military officers from holding either elected or appointed office or suffer dismissal from the Army.
+On July 15, 1870, Grant signed Congressional legislation that barred military officers from holding either elected or appointed office or suffering dismissal from the Army.
 In December 1870, Grant submitted to Congress the names of the new appointees, most of whom were confirmed by the Senate.

 Red Cloud White House visit

-Grant's Peace policy received a boost when Chief of the Oglala Sioux Red Cloud, Maȟpíya Lúta, and Brulé Sioux Spotted Tail, Siŋté Glešká, arrived in Washington D.C. and met Grant at the White House for a bountiful state dinner on May 7, 1870.
+Grant's Peace policy received a boost when the Chief of the Oglala Sioux Red Cloud, Maȟpíya Lúta, and Brulé Sioux Spotted Tail, Siŋté Glešká, arrived in Washington, D.C., and met Grant at the White House for a bountiful state dinner on May 7, 1870.
 Red Cloud, at a previous meeting with Secretary Cox and Commissioner Parker, complained that promised rations and arms for hunting had not been delivered.
 Afterward, Grant and Cox lobbied Congress for the promised supplies and rations.
-Congress responded and on July 15, 1870, Grant signed the Indian Appropriations Act into law that appropriated the tribal monies.
+Congress responded, and on July 15, 1870, Grant signed the Indian Appropriations Act into law, which appropriated the tribal monies.
 Two days after Spotted Tail urged the Grant administration to keep white settlers from invading Native reservation land, Grant ordered all Generals in the West to "keep intruders off by military force if necessary".
-In 1871, Grant signed another Indians Appropriations Act that ended the governmental policy of treating tribes as independent sovereign nations.
+In 1871, Grant signed another Indian Appropriations Act that ended the governmental policy of treating tribes as independent sovereign nations.
 Natives would be treated as individuals or wards of the state and Indian policies would be legislated by Congressional statutes.